MobileProto16/Mobile-Proto-16/deepdive1/README.md

 [Mockito](http://mockito.org/) is a framework that lets you create mock variables for things that don't always stay the same.
 For example, your app's `context` might be something you want to mock.

-#### 2. Creating a test class
+### 2. Creating a test class
 1. Click on the method or class you want to test.
 Press Ctrl+Shift+T (⇧⌘T)
 2. Press `Create New Test` in the menu that appears
-3. In the menu that appears, change the Class name to be something that's very descriptive. `SettingsButton1Test`.
+3. In the menu that appears, change the Class name to be something that's very descriptive.
 You'll be writing multiple tests within this class.
-Save it in `/tests` as this is a local unit test, not an instrumented unit test.
+Save it in `/test` as this is a local unit test, not an instrumented unit test.

-#### 3. Writing the test
+### 3. Writing the test
 Instead of returning True or False, here we will use `assert` (check [these docs](http://junit.sourceforge.net/javadoc/org/junit/Assert.html) for different `assert` methods).
 So, for our Fibonnaci example, our test would look like this:
 ```
 public class MyMathActivityTest {
     @Test
     public void fibTest(){
-        int actual = MyMathActivity.fibonnaci(5);
+        int actual = MyMathActivity.fibonnaci(6);
         int expected = 8;
-        assertEquals("The fifth fibonnaci number is 8", expected, actual);
+        assertEquals("The sixth fibonnaci number is 8", expected, actual);
     }
 }
 ```